 I know this probably has never happened in your organization but I have seen it in at least the last 2 places I’ve worked.
 And, unfortunately, I myself have also lost my head at one time or another over something trivial.
 Hmm…It must be a bug in our human software?

 I think Dr. Goleman has found the smoking gun for how to make IT better!

 Somehow, as IT managers, we need to figure out how to improve our team’s emotional intelligence.
 This might sound crazy but I’ve already seen from my experience how focusing on our own behaviors can solve some of the most difficult IT problems faced by managers and organizations.

 Take a few minutes and watch this interesting video about how an amygdala hijack happens.

 Meditate on this!

 Whether you are an IT manager who is trying to improve your team’s performance.
-Or a system administrator who keeps getting in trouble for sending snarky emails, you can improve your team or yourself by slowing down and breathing.
+Or a system administrator who keeps getting in trouble for sending snarky emails.
 Try counting to 10 when something or someone annoys you.